 Throughout in the management of the school and in the conduct of the Governing Body, the emphasis is on openness, accessibility and accountability.
-Trustees are encouraged to, and do, participate fully in the work of the committees and the Governing Body and are encouraged to bring matters of concern before trustees.
-Annually, after publication of examination results, trustees undertake a thorough review of the results and consider implications for the curriculum and pastoral activities within the school.
-In 2020, this process will be mitigated in consideration of the exceptional circumstances under which examination results have been moderated.
+Trustees are encouraged to, and do, participate fully in the work of the committees and the Governing Body and are encouraged to bring matters of concern before Trustees.
+Annually, after publication of examination results, Trustees undertake a thorough review of the results and consider implications for the curriculum and pastoral activities within the school.
+This will be mitigated in 2021 given the exceptional circumstances under which assessment for public examinations have been undertaken & moderated during June 2021.

-Each year the Senior Leadership Team meets to prepare the School Development Plan (RAP) and this is subsequently presented to trustees for consideration, challenge and approval.
+Each year the Senior Leadership Team meets to prepare the School Development Plan (RAP) and this is subsequently presented to Trustees for consideration, challenge and approval.
 The plan details academic targets and includes strategic aims, as well as initiatives to further develop the school community.
 Objectives of the SLT are to ensure all round excellence within the school leading to the best possible education for students, their safeguarding and welfare and the provision of good and fair working conditions for staff.
 Once agreed, management has the responsibility of delivering the plan and reporting progress on a regular basis to the various committees and ultimately the full Governing Body.
 Trustees hold the senior leadership fully accountable for academic performance & wellbeing of staff & students.